About Us

 Our Mission

 Amphibians are the most endangered class of animal in the world.
-Each and every day, amphibian populations continue their rapid decline which has been ongoing for over 5 decades - largely due to habitat loss caused by mass deforestation all across the world.
-Despite this reality, and despite the importance of amphibians to us and our ecosystems, this is overlooked by the vast majority of people - especially important decision makers across the world who have the power to make future altering changes that benefit these small, yet vital creatures in their fight for survival.
+Each and every day, amphibian populations continue to rapidly decline - something that has been ongoing for over 5 decades - largely due to habitat loss caused by mass deforestation all across the world.
+Despite this reality, and despite the importance of amphibians to us and our ecosystems, amphibian's decline is overlooked by the vast majority our world - especially important decision makers across the world who have the power to make future altering changes that benefit these small, yet vital creatures in their fight for survival.

 HelpFrogs is dedicated to doing our part in the efforts to help save amphibian populations across the world.
-Our goal is to use our designs and online voice as a vehicle to popularize the conversation about what is happening to our amphibian counterparts, and hopefully inspire a new generation of bright young leaders to get involved in the fight for their amphibious planet mates.
-10% or more of every order ever made on helpfrogs.com will be donated to crucial nonprofit amphibian conservation groups, with a much larger percentage being invested into expanding our reach, and organizing help groups within our local communities.
-Sign up for our email list for future updates on how you can get involved in our tadpole rescue program
+Our goal is to use art, community action, and our online voice as a way to educate and inspire upcoming generations of ambitious amphibian lovers, and to directly raise money to help financially support existing nonprofit amphibian conservation organizations.
+10% or more of profits from every order ever made on helpfrogs.com will be donated to crucial nonprofit amphibian conservation groups, with a much larger percentage being invested into expanding our reach, and organizing help groups within our local communities.

 How You Can Help

-- Limit the use of pesticides and other harsh chemicals used in your yard
+• Limit the use of pesticides and other harsh chemicals used in your yard, opting for more natural choices that often work just as well such as essential oils